Peralta Home: History

+The Peralta Home was constructed in the Spanish Colonial style in 1860 for Ignacio Peralta, early San Leandro Spanish settler, by William P. Toler (or W.P.
+Toller, Peralta's son-in-law).
+One of the more interesting of 19th-century houses in San Leandro, it has additional historic associations with the large and land-rich Peralta family, who were pioneers of the area.
+Peralta's father, Luís María Peralta, received the Rancho San Antonio land grant from Spanish Governor Don Pablo Vicente de Solá on October 20, 1820.

 A.C.
 Peachey purchased the house from Rafaela Sanchez Peralta (Ignacio's widow) on May 18, 1875.
 Immediately thereafter Peachey added a large wood extension at the back of the brick house.
 Technically a 2 1/2-story building, the old Peralta house had its main reception rooms on the second story.
 Peachey continued this emphasis on the second story in his additions, treating the ground floor as a basement.